 Some of the surrounding districts are more modern, offering shopping and restaurants.
 Get a taste of the distinct cuisine that melds French and Asian culinary traditions after spending an afternoon shopping at the modern malls.

-The best areas to stay in Hanoi for travellers include:
+The best areas to stay in Hanoi include:

 - Hanoi Old Quarter